The REPL

 A protocol may require arguments in order to construct the expected claim.
 And a protocol may also reject a proof by returning nil instead of a claim.

-Now let's write a protocol that receives a number n and proves that n = n under the empty environment.
+Now let's write a protocol in which a proof is accepted iff it proves that n = n for a given n.
+In Lurk terms, the claim for such a proof is that (= n n) reduces to t under the empty environment.
 This shouldn't be a hard task for any prover who accepts the challenge, but it's a good starting example.

 lurk-user>